 They can do so by replacing your ex on your mortgage or by gifting you a lump sum to reduce the amount owed.

 If you and your partner split up and you leave the family home, then you remain responsible for mortgage payments with them.
-A typical case even if you agree with your ex that they will make all the payments.
+In a typical case even if you agree with your ex that they will make all the payments.
 If you are sending your partner money each month, you should keep an eye on your credit report to ensure they are paying the mortgage.

 It’s always better to agree on what would happen to the house should things not work while you are all still getting along well!